 Assault On Privacy

-Starting with only his email address, the government used pen-traps to seize Ross’s email traffic, find out where he lives, and collect all of his internet traffic information flowing through his home router and laptop.
+Starting with only his email address and without a warrant, the government used pen register and trap-and-trace devices (pen-traps) to locate Ross’s home and collect all the internet traffic information flowing through his router and laptop.

-“While ostensibly a pen-trap reveals only identifying information, these pen-traps had an ulterior purpose: to track Ulbricht’s internet activity and his physical location in an effort to connect him with access to the administrative section of the Silk Road Servers at particular times on particular date,” – The appeal , page 110.
+“While ostensibly a pen-trap reveals only identifying information, these pen-traps had an ulterior purpose: to track Ulbricht’s internet activity and his physical location in an effort to connect him with access to the administrative section of the Silk Road Servers at particular times on particular date.” – Joshua Dratel appealing Ross’s conviction.

 “The government’s warrantless collection of the IP addresses a citizen visits is analogous to a government agent peering through the window to monitor which books a person pulls from their shelf.”
 This “effectively gives the government a blank check to conduct a dragnet search of Internet activity.” – Reason Foundation, Cato Insitute, CEI, and R Street Institute in a brief in support of the Supreme Court petition.